Junyoung0426/Project_Predict_Insurance/README.md

 ## Model Performance
 - Calculated R-squared (coefficient of determination) and Mean Squared Error (MSE) for each model.
-- Selected the model with the best performance.
+- Selected the model with the best performance after hyper parameter

 ## Usage
 1. Clone this repository: